The Tax-Free Savings Account, or TFSA, was first introduced to Canadians in 2009 as a new way to save, invest, and reduce taxes.

 The good news is that more and more Canadians are starting to use the TFSA.
 According to the latest BMO Annual TFSA Study, the percentage of Canadians that have a TFSA rose from 56 to 69% in 2018, while the average total contribution increased from $22,008 to $27,053.

-Yet, while a majority of Canadians now have a TFSA, most are unable to describe many features about the vehicle.
+Yet, while a majority of Canadians now own a TFSA, most are unable to describe the key characteristics of the savings vehicle.
 Only 11% were able to identify the new annual contribution limit of $6,000 for 2019, and 40% did not know that there was a tax penalty for over-contributing to a TFSA.

 While it’s worrying that many people do not know the basic TFSA facts, it may be because the potential of TFSA accounts are not widely understood.